Roblox Coding Language: Learn Lua Scripting Basics

 Lua: The Programming Language Behind Roblox

-Lua is a scripting language that Roblox uses to develop games and implement custom game mechanics and behaviour.
-It’s one of the lightweight, high-level programming languages for beginners and professionals to understand.
+Lua is used as a Roblox scripting language to develop games and implement custom game mechanics and behaviour.
+As a lightweight, high-level language, it is approachable for both beginners and professionals alike.

 Start Free Trial